 • Affected The dog has pracd-PRA and is very likely to go blind.
 This also means that the dogs offspring will be either ‘carrier’ or ‘affected’.
 A dog needs to have the gene twice in order to be ‘affected’.

 Labrador CNM - the French facility that has led the way in Labrador CNM research and testing.
 Centronuclear Myopathy (CNM) in Labrador Retrievers is an hereditary myopathy characterised by skeletal muscle problems such as muscle weakness and exercise intolerance.
 It is also known as hereditary myopathy of the Labrador Retriever (HMLR).

 The mutation, or change to the structure of the gene, probably occurred spontaneously in a single dog but once in the population has been inherited from generation to generation like any other gene.
 The disorder shows an autosomal recessive mode of inheritance: two copies of the defective gene (one inherited from each parent) have to be present for a dog to be affected by the disease.
 Individuals with one copy of the defective gene and one copy of the normal gene - called carriers - show no symptoms but can pass the defective gene onto their offspring.
 When two apparently healthy carriers are crossed, 25% (on average) of the offspring will be affected by the disease, 25% will be clear and the remaining 50% will themselves be carriers.

 Dog Health Test Search - online search facility provided by the Kennel Club enabling users to search by Kennel Club registered dog name for the health tests that have been performed for this animal.

-Our website will show you what we have to offer, so please take a few minutes to look at our other pages and see what we can do for you ...
-You can contact us anytime, and we are always happy to offer free and honest advice.
-Please click here to contact us ... or click here to visit our Sitemap which shows all of the website's content ...
+Our website will show you what we have to offer, so please take a few minutes to look at our other pages and see what we can do for you.
+Please contact us anytime as we are always happy to offer free and honest advice.
+Please click here to contact us or click here to visit our Sitemap which shows all of the website's content.